networkteam/nwt-frontend-scripts/README.md

 ## Environment Variables

-By default the scripts pass two environment variables to use in your code: NODE_ENV and CUSTOMER_NAME, that cann be accessed via process.env.
+By default the scripts pass two environment variables to use in your code: NODE_ENV and CUSTOMER_NAME, that can be accessed via process.env.
 If you need additional variables e.g. to define an api endpoint, you have to prefix this variable with `NWT_APP_`.

 ```
 .env